FILA grappling: Men's grappling

+Women's grappling

 World Grappling Championship

-The world grappling championship was the most important of FILA's annual Grappling tournaments.
+The World Grappling Championship was the most important of FILA's annual Grappling tournaments.
 The first of these competitions took place on in 2007, with the last taking place in 2013.

+Since FILA's renaming to UWW, the World Grappling Championships have continued to be hosted under the UWW banner, with the 2023 World Championships taking place in Warsaw, Poland.